by Terra Trevor

 © Terra Trevor.
 All rights reserved.

-First published in Yukhika-latuhse - (She tells us stories) published by Oneida Nation Arts Program
+First published in Yukhika-latuhse (She Tells Us Stories) Oneida Nation Arts Program

 Terra Trevor is the author of a diverse body of work and a contributor to 10 books, including The People Who Stayed: Southeastern Indian Writing After Removal (University of Oklahoma Press) Children of the Dragonfly: Native American Voices On Child Custody and Education (The University of Arizona Press).
-She is the author of Pushing up the Sky, a memoir widely anthologized and a contributing editor at River, Blood, And Corn Literary Journal.
+She is the author of Pushing up the Sky, and a contributing editor at River, Blood, And Corn.
 Her work and portrait is featured in Tending the Fire: Native Voices and Portraits (University of New Mexico Press).
-Her work also has appeared in News From Native California, Yellow Medicine Review and in numerous other books, magazines, anthologies, literary journals and online.
+Her work also has appeared in News From Native California (Heyday Books), Yellow Medicine Review and in numerous other books, magazines, anthologies, literary journals and online.